hlgirard/xptools/README.md

 ## Notebooks

-- BroadSpectrumTesting.ipynb - Tests different image analysis techniques to determine which is most appropriate
+- SegmentationBroadSpectrum.ipynb - Tests different image segmentation techniques to determine which is most appropriate
-- FocusedAnalysis.ipynb - Implements a specific analysis and plots the resulting size and number distributions for the particles
+- SegmentationFocused.ipynb - Implements a specific analysis and plots the resulting size and number distributions for the particles
+- Watershed_Segmentation.ipynb - Implements Watershed segmentation.

 ## Credits